dougeby/IntuneDocs/intune/includes/intune-notices.md

         > This only impacts device administrator-managed devices on Android 10 and later, and does not affect devices being managed as Android Enterprise.

 #### What do I need to do to prepare for this change?
-To avoid the reduction in functionality coming in Summer 2020 from Google, we recommend the following:
+To avoid the reduction in functionality coming in Summer 2020, we recommend the following:
 - Don’t onboard new devices into device administrator management.
 - If a device is expected to receive an update to Android 10, migrate it off of device administrator management to Android Enterprise management and/or App Protection Policies.